MirzaAzhar172/FYP_DrowinessYawnDetection-Face/README.md

 ## SETTING UP MQTT

-Create MQTT client and broker in python coding for linking with Node-red.
+Create MQTT client and broker in Python coding for linking with Node-red.
 ```
 # Initialize MQTT client
 broker_address = "127.0.0.1"  # Replace with your MQTT broker IP